How does your PTO spend money?

 First and foremost, the grants are meant to encourage creativity, innovation, engagement and sustainability.
-Your PTO has committed $10,000 toward supporting your, and the BPE staff’s, new ideas and interests.
+Your PTO has committed $10,000 (for 2020/2021 will be $4,000) toward supporting your, and the BPE staff’s, new ideas and interests.
 The grants are evaluated through the same lens through which we evaluate all of our spending; the more accessible and inclusive the idea is to all students in our school community the better.

 In addition, when you have a volunteer-driven, high-turnover organization the ideas, and therefore funding needs, change frequently.
 By creating and putting money aside every year for grants we prevent certain line items from getting “stuck” on our budget.
 The grants also increase PTO flexibility and allow us to support a good idea when it arises - and while we have the people and excitement to support it - but not get stuck with a budget line item we are no longer interested in after the original supporters have moved on from Burns Park.

 Penguin Parent Grants are awarded by your PTO to parents who seek funding for enrichment activities for Burns Park students.
-We currently have $5,000 set aside in our budget for this type of grant.
+We currently have $5,000 (for 2020/2021 will be $2,000) set aside in our budget for this type of grant.

 Golden Apple Grants are awarded by your PTO to teachers & staff who seek funding for enrichment activities for Burns Park students.
 These grants are used to enhance or complement existing curriculum or introduce new or unique educational experiences.
-We currently have $5,000 set aside in our budget for this type of grant.
+We currently have $5,000 (for 2020/2021 will be $2,000) set aside in our budget for this type of grant.

 Frequent questions asked by your PTO when deciding whether to approve grants and general spending:

 Is it in line with the PTO mission?

 How many students will it reach?